Lewis-Barton/south-wales-fitness/README.md

 * [typosaurus](https://typosaur.us/) was used for spell-checking deployed web pages.
 * [Google Maps URLs](https://developers.google.com/maps) was used for address link to open directions.
 * [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) was used for spell checking all documents.
+* [Microsoft Word](https://www.microsoft.com/en-gb/microsoft-365/word) was used to further check all spelling, punctuation, and grammar of the contents of the website.

 [Back to Index](#index)
 # **Testing**